Rob Dodson - Home

 In my last post, My Second Brain Never Worked.
 Then I Gave It a Gardener, I mentioned that putting my Obsidian vault on a VPS with Claude Code permanently running on it, and being able to access it from my phone, was the real “ah ha” moment for me.
 A few people asked how I set that up, so here’s the full walkthrough.

-The idea is simple: rent a cheap DigitalOcean droplet, run Obsidian on it so your vault stays synced, install Claude Code so it can read and write your notes, and use Happy to control the whole thing from your phone.
+The idea is simple: rent a cheap DigitalOcean droplet, sync your vault using obsidian-headless (a lightweight CLI — no Electron needed), install Claude Code so it can read and write your notes, and use Happy to control the whole thing from your phone.
 Total cost is about $24/month.

 With all that out of the way, here is essentially the plan I followed with Claude Code.
 Before starting, I’d recommend firing up your own Claude Code instance and pointing it at this post so it can help you out if you hit any snags!